-Please mark your calendar for our 2015 Fall Registration held at the New Lake Forest Sports Park Recreation Center at 28000 Rancho Parkway.
+Please mark your calendar for our 2015 Fall Registration held at the New Lake Forest Sports Park Recreation Center at 28000 Rancho Parkway (Across from Saddleback Church at Portola Parkway and Rancho).

-Go to the eayso website Now and make your application for all players and volunteers.
+HOT TIP: Go to the eayso website Now and make your application for all players and volunteers.
 Print 1 copy of the player form and 1 copy of your volunteer form, and bring them with you to registration.
+Computers at this event are extremely limited and wait times can be long.
 New players must also bring a birth certificate.
 Payment accepted with cash or check to AYSO Region 85 only.
 QUESTIONS?
 Email our registrar

 Our rates for a quality soccer program are extremely low only because we are an all volunteer organization with 30 different activities for you to get involved with lots of help so you can support our Platinum awarded Region for 7 years running.
 Our expectation is everyone pitches in somewhere.